 - c.
 To apply the changes to all other columns of the same data type, click Apply to All <data type> Columns. - 6.
-Click Submit to save the metadata changes in the preview page to the metadata file.

-Note: The Submit button is grayed out if there are errors.

-- 7. Click OK to close the confirmation message. - 8.
-To change optional metadata attributes-which are not visible in the preview page-click 🛃 to download the metadata file, edit the file, and then upload it. - 9.
-Click Update Dataset. - 10.
-Click Continue to dismiss the confirmation message.
+Click Submit to save the metadata changes in the preview page to the metadata file. - Note: The Submit button is grayed out if there are errors. - 7.
+Click OK to close the confirmation message. - 8.
+To change optional metadata attributes-which are not visible in the preview page-click \leftarrow to download the metadata file, edit the file, and then upload it. - 9.
+Click Update Dataset.